harshitneversettle/Capstone_harshit/README.md

 <details>
 <summary>Repay loan</summary>
-This instruction is called when the user repays their loan after the borrowing period.
-At this stage, the protocol calculates accrued interest based on borrow_amount, interest_rate, and time elapsed (current_time - borrow_time) using the simple interest formula.
-Funds are transferred from user's token account (user_ata) to treasury's token account (treasury_ata) via CPI to token program, authorized by the user signer.

-After transfer completion, pool state clears loan_amount, borrow_amount, and borrow_time to zero, while treasury state increases total_liquidity by principal + interest and decreases total_borrowed by principal amount.
-This maintains accurate protocol accounting and releases the user's collateral lock.
+This instruction settles a borrower’s debt and releases collateral.
+It computes simple interest from principal, rate, and elapsed time, then transfers the repay amount from the user’s token account to the treasury via a CPI authorized by the user.
+After a successful transfer, the pool state clears loan-specific fields (loan_amount, borrow_amount, borrow_time) and the treasury increases total_liquidity by principal + interest while reducing total_borrowed by the principal.
+This keeps accounting accurate and unlocks the borrower’s collateral for withdrawal.

 <img width="1495" height="437" alt="image" src="https://github.com/user-attachments/assets/7b2e7a93-0eb9-44b4-9fbb-59d51ba4168f" />